-Day 1: introduction to silversmithing - play around with textures and techniques and get a feel for all the tools in the workshop.
+Day 1: Introduction to the Properties of Silver - play around with textures and techniques and get a feel for all the tools in the workshop.
 Sketch up some ideas once you have got a feel for your environment and relax with an ice cold lemongrass tea.

 Watch and learn and then copy how to solder, anneal, file and saw silver copper and brass and explore flat sheet and wire and make your first piece as the start into working out your continuing projects in the week.
 Working on your design in the afternoon and on your own through the evening.
 We provide some great design books, so feel free to check them out.
 Grab a comfy seat by the pool area and just be with nature.